tughi/recode/Thoughts.md

 ## Object types

-For each defined struct that extends `Object`, the compiler generates an `Object_Type` global variable, named after the type.
+For each defined struct that extends `Object`, the compiler generates a global variable of type `Object_Type`, named after the type.

 The `Object_Type` structure looks like this:

     struct Object_Type {
         _id: u32
         _max_derivate_id: u32
-        name: !String
+        name: String
-        base_type: Object_Type
+        base_type: @Object_Type
     }

 The *_id* and *_max_derivate_id* fields are used internally for 'is' operations.

 ## Pointers

-There are no pointers, but one can fake pointers by using the `Box[T]` generic type.

-Boxes can be also used to pass value types (like integers) by reference.
+There is no pointer arithmetic nor support to indexed access.

+Pointers to a value can be created usig the `@` operator:

+    let data = make Data()      \ local Data variable let data_ref = @data        \ pointer to data's value

 ## Nullable values

-Types prefixed with a `?` become nullable types, and require a `null` check to get to the its value.
+Types suffixed with a `?` become nullable types, and require a `null` check to get to the its value.

 Nullable types have a similar in-memory structure with the following struct: